mdjmplugin/mobile-dj-manager/readme.txt

 == Upgrade Notice ==

+= 1.5.5 =

+Resolve an issue where event cost is not calculated for currencies displaying symbol after amount

 = 1.4.7.8 =
 Resolves an issue that may result in administrators losing MDJM permissions.
 Upgrade ASAP.